The Eighth Life (for Brilka) by Nino Haratischvili

 When—in a profoundly eerie scene at the heart of the novel—the character of Ida discovers a young girl among the ruins of her family’s home (“an old house with broken windows [that] had managed to withstand the bombs”), attentively playing the piano, one wonders whether indeed this girl stands as a metaphor for the country of Georgia, a community that survived the two world wars and the subsequent communist regimes while still resolutely pursuing their love for music, dance, and poetry even in the face of fatal ruin.
 An epigraph by an author or political figure heads each chapter.
 Sometimes this sets the tone for what is to follow next, sometimes it remains complementary to the themes dealt with in the chapter, and, at other times, the epigraph serves as a commentary filled to the brim with tragic irony.
 Ranging from figureheads like Vladimir Lenin, to writers like Nabokov and Steinbeck, to musicians like David Bowie and, in one instance, the Doors, Haratischvili’s eclectic choice of epigraphs never fails to surprise or delight.
 However, though the vast historical scope has been dealt with quite deftly here, the novel could certainly have benefitted from good editing.
 If ever the author intended to insert subtext or gesture into her scenes, the sheer volume of description in them—realist to a fault—invariably overwhelms any possibility of there being space for these elements.
 At times, the characterization, too, can seem heavy-handed, a bit overworked.

-As I write this review, confined to a bedroom at my parents’ house, hiding out our time till the virus is halted, reading this book provided a strange comfort and a rooted, substantial sense of affirmation that not all hope is lost.
+As I write this review, confined to a bedroom at my parents’ house, riding out our time till the virus is halted, reading this book provided a strange comfort and a rooted, substantial sense of affirmation that not all hope is lost.
 Not as long as we have community, finished sentences, the love of a few good friends, and laughter.
 This book was a sobering reminder that human society has lived through wars, famines, plagues, and other crises and that literature and other arts have always found a way to brave these contingencies and still manage to survive.
 In a vibrant and lithe translation, Charlotte Collins and Ruth Martin have rendered this 900-plus-page novel gracefully riveting—down to the very last part—which is supposed to remain a bit of a surprise.
 A Rosetta stone meant only for the eyes of time and for Brilka’s telling.

 The narrator shows us how, in the end, the act of writing is an act of vindicating one’s past, of narrating the social histories of one’s ancestors, and of trying to gather the threads of their collective trauma into a finished weave of patterns for a generation that will someday hold the reins of history in their own hands, in a battered world but also perhaps one full of renewed possibility for change.